JavierreLab/liCHiC/6.GWAS imputation/README.md

 * tabix
 * bgzip
 * Chicago R package
+* Only for generating the plots: Pyhton3 with pandas (>= 1.2.3) and matplotlib (>3.5.0)

 ## Summary of workflow:
 1. Format Summary Statistics
-2a.
-Poor Man's Imputation and Compute Posterior Probability 2b.
-Blockshifter
+2. Poor Man's Imputation and Compute Posterior Probability
-3. Plot
+3. Blockshifter
+4. Plots